artsy/fresnel/README.md

 <details>

-`react-responsive-media` uses [auto-release](https://github.com/intuit/auto-release#readme) to automatically release on every PR.
+This project uses [auto-release](https://github.com/intuit/auto-release#readme) to automatically release on every PR.
 Every PR should have a label that matches one of the following

 - Version: Trivial
 - Version: Patch
 - Version: Minor
 - Version: Major

-No release will happen on a `Trivial` update.
+Major, minor, and patch will cause a new release to be generated.
+Use major for breaking changes, minor for new non-breaking features, and patch for bug fixes.
+Trivial will not cause a release and should be used when updating documentation or non-project code.

+If you don't want to release on a particular PR but the changes aren't trivial then use the `Skip Release` tag along side the appropriate version tag.

 </details>